danielgroves/danielgroves.net/notebook/_posts/2014-05-19-development-environments.md

 {% endhighlight %}

-This will update the package cache with apt, and then ensure each of the programs in installed alongside their dependencies.
+This will update the package cache with apt, and then ensure each of the programs are installed alongside their dependencies.
 You'll notice two dependencies have a comment next to them detailing they're required by Ansible.
 These two programs allow Ansible to interact directly with Postgres allowing us to automate its setup.

 Earlier on we bought up out virtual machine, but it was not provisioned as this hadn't been developed at the time.
 Rather than throwing this away and rebuilding it we can force vagrant to provision the virtual machine by running `vagrant provision`.